Coping With Epilepsy EEG Centre For Neurofeedback

 I think I may have all of you beat...

 but if this hadn't happened I might never have been diagnosed at all.
 Please excuse me if I embarrass anyone of you more than I will myself by telling this but...
 It was the night of my husband's birthday and I had planed to make it a very "nice" birthday.
 I remember sitting on the sofa smiling at hubby and the next thing I remember is waking up the next morning feeling a little regret because I must have fallen asleep before giving hubby his final "birthday present".
 I was going to make it up to him when he got home from work that night but before I could say anything, he said, "You almost fell asleep during sex last night."
 I couldn't believe what I was hearing and I told him not to kid me about a thing like that, that I was sorry for falling asleep and he looked at me like I was kidding.
 I didn't remember anything at all, but he said I initiated, I was even on top ( sorry folks :blush: ), and I just kept getting slower and slower.
 I had to swear to him I didn't remember and that I wasn't kidding.
-When I told him I had spent all day looking forward to making it up to him he knew I was serious and that's when I told the neurologist and along with a few other incidents related to the neurologist I got my dx of partial seizures!
+When I told him I had spent all day looking forward to making it up to him he knew I was serious and that's when I told the neuro and along with a few other incidents related to the neuro I got my dx of partial seizures!

 Mine came right before my diagnosis too.
 It was the beginning of the school year and I was at a luncheon for administrators/coordinators in my school district.
 As it so happened, I was seated beside our Superintendent on one side and an administrator friend on the other side.
 I was feeling "off" when I went in to the meeting and the room had the overhead fluorescent lights that I've since found are a trigger.
 I ate my food and then we were sitting there listening to some introductions.
 It was very loud in the room and the clapping of hands was making me feel like I was on overload.
 I suddenly had a weird feeling come over me and thought that if I took a drink of water, I would feel better.
 However, I guess I picked up the glass and, half-way to my mouth, had the partial seizure.
 My head turned to the left and I could hear my friend saying, "Are you alright, are you alright?" over and over again however, I couldn't respond in any way.
 After about 30 to 45 seconds, the glass literally "jumped" back into my line of vision and my friend said, "Are you alright because you've poured your water all over yourself?"
 My Superintendent on the other side of me was just staring at me.
 Needless to say, I got up and left dying of embarrassment and scared to death.
 However, it led me to the doctor which resulted in a diagnosis!
 While it wasn't funny at the time, it is now.